dschnare/Protocol-Kit/README.md

-    'int' = This property must either be an integer literal or an integer Number object 'boolean' = This property must either be a boolean literal or a Boolean object 'function' = This property must be a function 'array' = This property must be a homogenous or heterogenous array with any number of elements 'object' = This property must be an object with a prototype (literals will fail) '*' = This property must be non-null and defined constructor function = This property must be an instance of the specified constructor
+    'int' = This property must either be an integer literal or an integer Number object 'boolean' = This property must either be a boolean literal or a Boolean object 'function' = This property must be a function 'array' = This property must be a homogenous or heterogenous and/or sparse array with any number of elements 'object' = This property must be an object with a prototype (literals will fail) '*' = This property must be non-null and defined constructor function = This property must be an instance of the specified constructor